All applications are submitted online. The application works best on a desktop computer, rather than a smartphone or tablet.

-Do not send irreplaceable originals such as your degree parchment.
-SATAC does not return documents, nor does it keep documents submitted in previous years.
+If you are sending documents in hard copy do not send irreplaceable originals.
+SATAC does not return documents, and we do not keep documents submitted in previous years.

 Certification of documents

-If you are residing interstate, you may take your original documents in person to another tertiary admissions centre (UAC in New South Wales, QTAC in Queensland, VTAC in Victoria or TISC in Western Australia) for certification.
-A fee is charged for this service.
+If you are interstate, you can take your original documents in person to the tertiary admissions centre in that state.
+They may charge a fee for this service.

 Supplementary exam results